ianvcaldas/science-hurricane/readme.md

 Scream your thesis
 ```

-### Ballad customization
+### The science bit

+The program simulates a classic population genetics model describing the trajectory of an allele favoured by natural selection in an infinite diploid population.
 Fitness of the genotypes are parameterized as:

 	w(AA) = 1 + s
 	w(Aa) = 1 + hs
 	w(aa) = 1

 Where `A` is the beneficial mutation.
-Both h and s are fully customizable, but here are some suggestions:

 To change the dominance, switch the line: